 The Company has established and improved the relevant work system for independent non-executive Directors.
-The "Working Rules for Independent Directors" stipulates the qualifications of independent Directors, the nomination, election and replacement of independent Directors, and provides necessary conditions for independent Directors.
+The "Working Rules for Independent Directors" stipulates the qualifications of independent Directors, the nomination, election and replacement of independent Directors, the special functions and powers of independent Directors and the independent opinions of independent Directors, and provides necessary conditions for independent Directors.
 During their term of office, independent non-executive Directors of the Company were able to abide by laws, regulations and the relevant provisions of the Articles of Association, and had sufficient time and energy to perform their duties.
 When making independent judgments, they were not affected by the Company's major shareholders and other organisations and individuals with interests in the Company.
 They had tried their bests to safeguard the interests of the Company and small and medium shareholders.
-The independent non-executive Directors of the Company and its professional committees were staffed with independent non-executive Directors, of which the Audit Committee and the Nomination and Remuneration Committee were headed by independent non-executive Directors as required.
+The independent non-executive Directors of the Company actively participated in various Board meetings.
+The Board of Directors of the Company and its professional committees were staffed with independent non-executive Directors, of which the Audit Committee and the Nomination and Remuneration Committee were headed by independent non-executive Directors as required.